ProtocolONE/ptah-docs/content/docs/edit-section.md

 ***

 {{< hint >}}
-To add an element to the section, hover over a block where you want to add a new element and click on the *Add element icon* in Preview Area.
+To add an element to the section, hover over a block where you want to add a new element and click the *Add element icon* in Preview Area.
 {{< /hint >}}

 ## Adjust element properties
 ***

 {{< hint >}}
-To view and customise an element properties, select the element by click and press the *Edit icon* on Preview Area or just double click on the element.
+To view and customise an element properties, select the element by click and press the *Edit icon* on Preview Area or just double click the element.
 {{< /hint >}}

 ### **Text**